bbc/wormhole-credentials-provider/README.md

 1. add a build script
 1. remove example
 1. publish
-1. itegrate with one our JS services
+1. itegrate with one of our services which has a long-running process

 [Here is the AWS doc stuff](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CredentialProviderChain.html)